SimpleFi-finance/simplefi-engine/CONTRIBUTING.md

 If you have reviewed existing documentation and still have questions, or you are having problems, you can get help by **opening a discussion**.
 This repository comes with a discussions board where you can also ask for help.
 Click the "Discussions" tab at the top.

-As SIP DeFi Engine is still in heavy development, the documentation can be a bit scattered.
-The [SIP engine Book][sip-book] is our current best-effort attempt at keeping up-to-date information.
+As the DAE is still in heavy development, the documentation can be a bit scattered.

 ### Submitting a bug report